 8. They do not matter in the long-run

-Last but certainly not least, please don’t panic about a stock market correction.
-If you’ve done your research and the company has proven itself to be resilient, there is almost nothing to worry about.
-On top of this, if you zoom out the overall stock market chart, it’s almost always going up.
+Last but certainly not least, do know that it's common for people to panic about a stock market correction.
+If it helps, you can do your research to first check if the company has proven itself to be resilient.
+On top of this, another thing to note that is usually, if you zoom out the overall stock market chart, it’s almost always going up.